-Architecture in the Neolithic period Offering some of the oldest and best preserved archaeology in the UK, Orkney and Shetland's historical sites can be considered some of the first pieces of
+Architecture in the Neolithic period Offering some of the oldest and best preserved archaeology in the UK, Orkney and Shetland's historical sites can be considered some of the first pieces of architecture built in Scotland.

 At over 5,000 years old, notable sites include that of Skara Brae in Orkney.

 Considered to be one of the most remarkable sites in Europe, this Neolithic village revealed itself from sand dunes and coastal heathers during a particularly bad storm in 1850.